less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 At the end of this lab, you should have the following:

-1. Have installed Docker and the necessary container
+1. [Self-Check] Have installed Docker and the necessary container
     1. Launch the Docker container
     2. Run `roscore` in the terminal
 2. A screenshot of the ROS communication graph.
 Use this graph to answer: